natebosch/vim-lsc/README.md

 For requests that trigger an action the response might be silently ignored if it can no longer be used - you can abort most operations that are too slow by moving the cursor.

+The client can be temporarily disabled for a session with `LSClientDisable` and re-enabled with `LSClientEnable`.
+At any time the server can be exited and restarted with `LSClientRestartServer` - this sends a request for the server to exit rather than kill it's process so a completely unresponsive server should be killed manually instead.

 ### Diagnostics